vegidio/umd-app/README.md

 The GUI is the easiest way to use the app, with an intuitive interface that allows you to download media files with just a few clicks.
 The CLI is more advanced and allows you to download media files in a more automated way.

 Both versions are available for Windows, macOS, and Linux.
-Download the correct version that matches your computer architecture and operating system from the [latest release](https://github.com/vegidio/umd-app/releases) and follow the instructions below:
+Download the [latest release](https://github.com/vegidio/umd-app/releases) that matches your computer architecture and operating system and follow the instructions below:

 ### GUI